 Shasta doesn’t have the strength to ask more questions as she’s afraid Leonardo will discover her big secret – that she is no more a witch…

-Taïga was surprised to see Missy coming to pick her up at St Sim’s.
-Missy explained that Granny had to return to Monte Vista on some urgent business.
+Taïga was surprised to see Missy coming to pick her up at St Simon’s.
+Missy explained that Granny had to return to Monte Aquila on some urgent business.
 Strangely Missy didn’t want to talk about it on their flight home, instead she went on and on about vacations and that she needed Taïga to convince Granny to spend Christmas in the Caribbean Sea!

 Finally at home, there is a surprise in the garden behind the mansion…